This post may contain affiliate links. For more information, read my disclosure policy.

 Easy Swedish Meatballs with frozen meatballs: a delicious 30-minute dinner!
 Frozen meatballs make it so easy to make, and the quick homemade sauce takes them over the top!
-Serve it with noodles for a cozy, comforting dinner.
+Serve it with noodles for a cozy, comforting dinner with tons of flavor.

 One of our favorite easy dinners to make is Swedish meatballs and noodles, and my recipe is so easy you can make it on a weeknight.